kaguyabot/Kaguya/README.md

 - `$tictactoe` removed (it was terrible anyway)
 - `$bugreport` will now simply reply with a link to the bug report Google form.
 - `$masspointsdistribute` has been removed.

+## Structural Changes:

+- 1-4 points are now earned automatically for typing in chat at the same time you earn exp. *Only being able to earn points through betting and "timely" claims was unfun.
+Now, points can be earned passively so that you can buy fish bait, bet, etc. whenever it's convenient!*
+-